BrandtRobin/HomeNode/README.md

 IMPORTANT!

-This setup is tested with my own environment and devices, it might crash, blow up, call you names.
+This setup is tested with my own environment and devices, it might crash, blow up and call you names.

-This setup has been tested with a tellstick, not duo or net.
 You need to assure that the telldusd service is started for this application to run.

-* Unpack the compressed archive db.tar.gz and use the dumpdir HomeNode to import it into a mongodb database called HomeNode.
+* Unpack the compressed archive db.tar.gz and use the dumpdir db_dump to import it into a mongodb database called HomeNode.
-  ( mongorestore -d HomeNode db/HomeNode )
+  ( mongorestore -d HomeNode db/db_dump )
 * Install nodejs modules with npm install
 * Start the server with nodemon server.js
-* Access the server on localhost:8888
+* Access the server on localhost:8787
 * The user starting server.js need to be able to run sudo without password in /etc/sudoers ex:
 	# Allow members of group sudo to execute any command
 	#%sudo  ALL=(ALL:ALL) ALL <-- commented out
 	%sudo ALL=NOPASSWD: ALL <-- added

+0.0.6
+ * Started building a dashboard where minimal control and overview will be displayed, configuration for this in the making.
+ * Bought and tested tellstick duo, every 30th temperature sensor event is now saved.
+ * Added some stuff to monitor temperature sensors, atm you need to figure out the ID via tdtools --list
+ * No more hacking around with hostnames in the app, set ip/hostname in config.json

 0.0.5
  * More sonos stuff (only one zone tested though), you now need the socket.io module.
 And change the string "var socket = io.connect('http://127.0.0.1:3000');" To your servers ip or dns name in the file viewmodels/sonos.viewmodel.js (gonna fix this later).